ChrisKatsaras/PostgreSQL-Queries/README.md

-#Christopher Katsaras
+# PostgreSQL Queries

-##FILES: a3data.sql , p1,2,3,4,5,6,7,8.sql , README
+## FILES: a3data.sql , p1,2,3,4,5,6,7,8.sql

-#HOW TO RUN:
+### HOW TO RUN:

 1.To run properly first run a3data.sql to initialize the tables and their data.

-(My three tables are called Vendor, Customer and Transaction) PLEASE NOTE:
+(The three tables are called Vendor, Customer and Transaction)
+NOTE:
 The primary key for Vendor is Vno
 The primary key for Customer is Account
 The primary key for Transaction is Tno